BestTimesToVisit.com Logo

 money

-While credit cards are accepted at most resorts and larger shops, always have some Pacific Francs (XPF) on hand for smaller vendors, local markets, and tips.
-ATMs are available but can sometimes be low on cash, so withdrawing a bit more than you think you'll need when you see a functional one is a smart move.
+While credit cards are accepted at resorts and larger shops, always have some CFP francs (XPF) on hand for smaller markets, local artisans, and informal food stalls.
+ATMs are available in Fare, but they can sometimes run out of cash, so it's wise to withdraw a bit more than you think you'll need when you see a functioning machine.

 transport